preetisawant/cloud-foundry/how-to/setting-up-your-ibm-cloud-environment/securing.md

 Since CFEE is deployed on top of instances of other IBM Cloud services, most of these options are actually accessed by configuring those underlying instances.

+## Encryption in Cloud Foundry
+{: #cloud-foundry}

+Cloud Foundry encrypts key fields stored in its databases (Cloud Controller DB, Diego DB, UAA DB).  {{site.data.keyword.cfee_full_notm}} generates a unique key for each instance which is used for this encryption.
+Data stored within these databases is further encrypted by the underlying IBM Cloud Databases for PostgreSQL instance, see [below](#database) for more information.

 ## Securing your IBM Kubernetes Service cluster
 {: #kubernetes-cluster}